ESPhoenix/coreFeatures/README.md

 # Core Features

-coreFeatures is a feature generation method that leverages the program MSMS to separate a protein structure (supplied as a PDB file) into core and exterior regions.
+coreFeatures is a feature generation method that leverages the program MSMS to separate a protein structure (supplied as a PDB file) into core and exterior regions.\n
-The following features are generated for each of these regions
+The following features are generated for each of these regions:\n
-    -> Element Counts
+\t-> Element Counts\n
-    -> Amino Acid Counts
+\t-> Amino Acid Counts\n
-    -> Average Amino Acid Properties
+\t-> Average Amino Acid Properties\n

 ## Clone Repository